 06 Jul Immunization Series Part 1

-August is Immunization Awareness Month, and to celebrate we would like to introduce the first blog in a four-part series going into more detail about this topic.
-The series will begin with this introduction, followed by blogs with further details about why immunizations are important for your pets, what vaccinations your dog or cat needs, and finally the benefits and risks of immunizations.
-Read on to learn more about why vaccinating your pets is an important part of their care!
+August is Immunization Awareness Month, and to celebrate we would like to introduce the first blog in a four-part series providing more detail about immunizations for your pets.
+The series will begin with this introduction, followed by blogs with further details about how vaccines work and why immunizations are important for your pets, what vaccinations your dog or cat needs, and finally the benefits and risks of immunizations.
+Read further to learn more about why vaccinating your pets is an important part of their wellness!

 What are vaccines?

-- Vaccines are designed to generate an immune response to prepare the body for future exposures to a specific disease.
+- Vaccines are a biological preparation designed to stimulate the immune system to prepare the body for future exposures to a specific disease.

 - If a vaccinated animal is exposed to the disease, the body will already have antibodies ready to fight off or even prevent the disease from infecting the body further.